RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 If you specify the user only, then installation is run with the primary group that the user belongs to.

 {{< note >}}
-- Custom installation user is supported on RedHat Enterprise Linux versions 6 and 7.
+- Custom installation user is supported on RedHat Enterprise Linux version 7.
 - When you install with custom directories, the installation does not run as an RPM file.
 - You must create the user and group befor attempting to install Redis Software.
 - You can specify an LDAP user as the installation user.